shivamsekhri/data_analyst/README.md

-DATA ANALYTICS POTFOLIO
 Welcome to my Data Analyst Portfolio!

-I am a data analyst with experience in using various tools and technologies to collect, organize, and analyze data to inform business decisions.
-I am proficient in Python, R, SQL, Excel, Power BI, and Tableau, and have a solid understanding of data analytics techniques such as dashboard building, report writing, data mining, data merging, statistics, and critical thinking.
+I am a data analytics student with experience in using various tools and technologies to collect, organize, and analyze data to inform business decisions.
+I am proficient in Python, R, SQL, Excel, IBM Cognos , and SPSS Modeler, and have a solid understanding of data analytics techniques such as dashboard building, report writing, data mining, data merging, statistics, and critical thinking.

 In this portfolio, I have included a variety of projects that showcase my data analytics skills.
 You will find links of the dashboards and reports I have created using various tools such as Power BI, Tableau, and Excel.
 These projects demonstrate my ability to analyze and present data in a clear and visually appealing way, making it easy for decision makers to understand the insights and take action.